Advertising Expense Deduction

 WSAB supports legislation to provide all federal courts with the authority to allow cameras and recording devices in the courtroom.

-Experience in state courts, including more than 30 years in Washington, has shown that it is possible to permit the public to see trials on television without imperiling the right of a defendant to a fair trial, jeopardizing the safety or privacy interests of witnesses and jurors, compromising the dignity of the court, or disrupting the orderly conduct of the proceedings.
+Experience in state courts, including NEARLY 40 years in Washington, has shown that it is possible to permit the public to see trials on television without imperiling the right of a defendant to a fair trial, jeopardizing the safety or privacy interests of witnesses and jurors, compromising the dignity of the court, or disrupting the orderly conduct of the proceedings.
 The history of cameras in state trial courts is one of cooperation between the bench, bar and press, and the education of the public about the justice system.
 Hundreds of criminal and civil trials are covered every year without controversy over the media's role.

 The Federal Judicial Center concluded in 1994 that there were "small or no effects of camera presence on participants in proceedings, courtroom decorum, or the administration of justice."
 From 1991 to 1994, the Center conducted a pilot program that allowed camera coverage of civil proceedings in certain federal trial courts, including the U. S. District Court for the Western District of Washington.
 In this limited program, the courts granted access to more than 200 civil proceedings.
 Judges and attorneys involved in the program generally observed that the cameras presented little or no impediment to courtroom proceedings.